Seafarer Mama/Karen is a Life Coach who uses labyrinths as a tool for personal growth and transformation for both herself and her clients.

 Step 3: Take another deep breath and release it slowly.

 Step 4.
 Walk the path and allow your mind to relax.
 Take in the features of the path and let the turns deepen your meditation as you move toward the center.
+Pausing before each turn enhances its power to bring you deeper, closer to your intuition.

 Step 5.
 At the center, take a deep breath and release it slowly.
 Walk around the inside perimeter of the space, then choose a place to stand or sit.
 Spend time quietly listening to the life around you.
 Is there an idea that comes to you?
 If so, write it down.
 How do you feel?
 Write that down, too.